alanshaw/grunt-jsio/README.md

 # grunt-jsio

-Grunt task to create [JSIO](https://github.com/alanshaw/JavaScript-Image-Optimiser) resources file.
+Grunt task to create JSIO resources file(s).

+[JSIO](https://github.com/alanshaw/JavaScript-Image-Optimiser) is a tiny library that allows you to make fewer requests to your server by packaging all your site image data in a JavaScript file in data uri format.

 ## Getting Started